SteelCompendium/data-rules-md-dse/Chapters/Rewards.md

 - **Size 2:** vertical pull 3
 - **Size 3:** vertical pull 1

 If you pull a size 1T object adjacent to you, you can catch it.
+This treasure can affect any target within line of effect.

 ##### Vial of Ethereal Attack